burhankhaja/ERRORS/SOLC__ERRORS.md

 # PROBLEM NO 2: HOW TO NOT GET SOLC IMPORT ERRORS ?
-## Not sure, maybe moving all projects into any other directory beyond the tob main dir solves the sh!t
+## Not sure,  moving all projects into any other directory beyond the tob main dir solves the sh!t, coz later below method stopped working

 **[PHIND](https://www.phind.com/search?cache=umnoretjgp1c07hpywmeqyiw)**